yaquire/IOTproject/README.md

      - uses face regcognition to allow, & keeps the light on as ppl are approaching.
      - makes the traffic light change if there are no cars
 3. Uses cloud Data
-     - Buzzes a melody when there is a lightning alert
+     - Buzzes a melody when there is a lightning alert, uses humidity to predict rain, and potentain difference to see if lightning is gonna strike
+     - If lightning is detecrted, output 'Lightning incoming!
+Seek Shelther now!'